-The suppression of ambition, the mother of all evils in every
+The suppression of ambition, the mother of all evils in every community, will be of the highest importance.

 Good and evil in the attitude of the Head influences the whole body.
 It is necessary that members pray constantly for Fr.
 General and Superiors.
 "The quality of subjects will almost certainly be that of their superiors" (1062)